 RRIFs allow you to withdraw amounts from your nest egg over time as income.
 Many Canadian retirees prefer RRIF as their ideal retirement vehicle, as it helps to defer taxes throughout retirement.

-I will discuss everything all the RRIF rules you need to know about converting your RRSP.
+I will discuss everything about all the RRIF rules you need to know about converting your RRSP.